Design Santa Barbara

 1860 – The Pony Express starts carrying mail from Missouri to California

-1861 – 1865: The American Civil War.
-In 1859 John Brown raided Harpers Ferry and set in motion events that led directly to the outbreak of the Civil War. outbreak of the Civil War.
-Abraham Lincoln, a known opponent of slavery, was elected president and in 1861 the South Secedes.
+1861 – 1865: The American Civil War. during 1859 John Brown raided Harpers Ferry and set in motion events that led directly to the outbreak of the Civil War. outbreak of the Civil War.

 In addition, The initial Secession of South Carolina was followed by the secession of Mississippi, Florida, Alabama, Georgia, Louisiana, Texas, Virginia, Arkansas, Tennessee, and North Carolina.
 In addition, These eleven states eventually formed the Confederate States of America.
 The bombardment of Fort Sumter was the opening engagement of the American Civil War.